Team-Fruit/EZStorage2-Patch/README.md

 - Try to get items from the player's inventory as well when arranging recipes with JEI
 - Try to more fuzzy search and get GregTech tools and items when arranging recipes with JEI
 - Make JEI's usage, recipes, and bookmarks work on EZStorage
-- Prevents the sorting mode GUI and JEI's bookmarks from overlapping
+- Prevent overlap between sort mode GUI and JEI's bookmark GUI
 - Improve craft performance
 - Fix shift-clicking doesn't craft per stack
 - Fix shift-clicking into a full inventory deletes items if storage is over capacity